 If your system was installed after January 1, 2010, it in all likelihood runs on R410a.
 And there’s lots of time for you to prepare for the phaseout.
-So, it’s not a thing you should be worried about now.
+So, it’s not an issue you should be bothered about now.

-Approaches and dates have been determined for commercial AC equipment.
+Plans and dates have been set for commercial AC equipment.
 But the start of the phaseout for residential AC systems hasn’t yet been determined.
 However, the phaseout could begin around 2024 and take 10 years to end.

-By that time, you may need to replace your system regardless, because the average life expectancy for an AC system is typically 15 years.
+By that time, you may need to install a new your system regardless, as the average life expectancy for a cooling system is typically 15 years.

 Installed Before 2010

-This refrigerant isn’t being made today, but there are still many Albany residential AC systems that have R22.
-If you have to get service, it may be very pricey since only recovered and recycled refrigerant is available.
+This refrigerant isn’t being made today, but there are still many Albany residential cooling systems that use R22.
+If you have to get service, it may be very costly since only reacquired and recycled refrigerant is available.

-In many cases, we suggest installing a new your unit due to the rising costs of sustaining a cooling system with R22.
-Plus, you’ll be receiving a better energy-efficient solution.
+In many cases, we propose installing a new your unit due to the growing costs of sustaining a cooling system with R22.
+Plus, you’ll be gaining a better energy-efficient unit.